adrienj/intercrop-data/PIPELINE.md

 ## Overview

+The initial list of species relations is first generated and regularly updated using a software data processing pipeline.
+We fetch a list of common species and enrich it with taxonomic data.
+This custom taxonomic database is then used to parse wikipedia articles that contain relations data, and will serve as a basis for manual curation of more relations.

 ### Taxonomy

-The initial list of species relations is first generated and regularly updated using a software data processing pipeline.
 Species include vegetables, fruits, herbs, trees, flowers, insects, fungi and animals.

 1. First we generate a basic taxonomy of scientific and vernacular names by